Anna-Peng/thoughts/README.md

 In the air there is no perimeter,\
 No triangle, circle or square.\
 But there are width and height,\
-And all the depth to explore.\
+And all the depth to hearts' desire.\
 Now let go of my legs,\
 And stop kicking and squealing.\
 Look how I spread my wings,\